The Beat Beginner

 My main love for Mapex comes from the fact that most of the kits utilize hybrid shells.
 This is when two different woods are used to make the drums, leading to unique tones.

-The Mapex Saturn Evolution is one of high-end options that you’ll see pros using.
+The Mapex Saturn Evolution (in Europe) is one of high-end options that you’ll see pros using.
 It also has hybrid shells that include walnut and maple plies.

 While the top-end Black Panther line is quite pricey, Mapex is typically seen as one of the more affordable drum kit brands.